 2004 - the PHP4 years

 I barely remembered this version.
-It also made me realize that I was microblogging, before it even became a term - although as Kevin Marks4 pointed it out on the
+It also made me realise that I was microblogging, before it even became a term - although as Kevin Marks4 pointed it out on the

 indieweb-chat channel on Freenode, everyone was microblogging at first: the idea of one page per entry came later.